homanhquan1812/Ga-Nam-Cake-Shop/README.md

    ![image](https://github.com/homanhquan1812/Ga-Nam-Cake-Shop/assets/130955957/b9b4f253-405e-489e-9a2e-b6bbb159cfbf)

+You may need to replace current MongoDB connection string with yours.
+Open <b>config/db.js</b> to do that.

 4. Open Terminal for the exact project folder that contains files.
 5. Run:
 ```
 npm start
 ```
-5. Use these accounts to log in to the website:
+5. Use these accounts to log in to the website, or create one yourself:
    - <b>Customer</b>: maimai456 - Mai@456#1990
    - <b>Employee</b>: nguyenanhthao123 - Thao#123@2022
    - <b>Manager</b>: tranvanan321 - An#321@1985
-6. To terminate batch job, use <b>Ctrl + C</B>.
+6. To terminate batch job, use <b>Ctrl + C</b>.

 # Screenshots
 ### Customers